 Contrary to what was believed, eggs are good for heart health as they contain several vitamins that lower blood pressure.
 They are a good source of three types of vitamin B – B2, B12, and folate, which are known to lower cholesterol levels, improve arterial elasticity, and reduce the risk of heart attacks.

-The other benefits of eggs are:
+So, the next time someone asks you ‘does egg yolk have cholesterol?’ or ‘is egg yolk high in cholesterol’, you’ll know exactly what to say!
 You can go ahead and enjoy a piece of sunshine every morning for breakfast with different types of eggs.
 However, you must ensure that you eat in moderation, cook it in a healthy manner, and with healthy foods.